mrkkrp/zip/README.md

 Finally, the third feature of the library is that it does not modify archive instantly, because doing so on every manipulation would often be inefficient.
-Instead we maintain collection of pending actions that can be turned into an optimized procedure that efficiently modifies archive in one pass.
+Instead we maintain a collection of pending actions that can be turned into an optimized procedure that efficiently modifies archive in one pass.
 Normally this should be of no concern to you, because all actions are performed automatically when you leave the realm of `ZipArchive` monad.
 If,